New jobs report diminishes GOP appetite for more virus aid

-WASHINGTON (AP) — An unexpectedly strong jobs report could further scramble an already uncertain picture for passing a fifth and possibly final coronavirus aid bill.
+WASHINGTON (AP) — A stronger than expected jobs report could further scramble an already uncertain picture for passing a fifth and possibly final coronavirus aid bill.
 The positive statistics are feeding the wait-and-see approach of the White House and its GOP allies in Congress.

 Republicans say the numbers vindicate their decision to take a pause and assess the almost $3 trillion in assistance they already have approved.
 The White House was already showing little urgency about pursing another trillion-dollar response bill, much less the $3.5 trillion measure passed by the House last month, and prefers to concentrate on reopening the economy.